Who is Alpha Recovery Corp?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Alpha Recovery Corp for millions of clients nationwide.
+The most effective way to deal with Alpha Recovery Corp is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Alpha Recovery Corp on behalf of their clients.

 And they may be able to help you too.

 Will Alpha Recovery Corp sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Alpha Recovery Corp again.